A Plant Hunters Trail

 We will start our botanical trail in Kolkata (formerly Calcutta) which is the capital of West Bengal state.
 Founded as an East India trading post, it was India’s capital under the British Raj from 1773-1911.
 An afternoon sightseeing tour and a full day to see the Acharya Jagadish Chandra Bose Botanical Gardens which is among the oldest and largest in South-east Asia.
 We will hear about the botanists and the plants they collected, who served as Superintendents during the pre-independent period.

 An hour’s flight takes us to stay on a magnificent tea estate, then onto Darjeeling, famous for its tea industry.
 Ride on the Toy Train, a UNESCO World Heritage site and at Tiger Hill (hopefully) view Mt Kanchenjunga, the third highest mountain in the world.

 As our trail winds further north into the foothills of the Himalayas, it includes visits to garden nurseries and National Parks in Kalimpong, Gangtok, Lachung and to our most northly point Yumthang with breath-taking scenery.
 We will also see that most temples, towns and villages sacred trees and plants are part of the ecological life and plant worship is probably the oldest form of religion.

 Trip Leader Perveen Nicoll BA (Honours)

 Perveen Nicoll (Nicky) is leading her second tour to India who has also travelled to Nepal and Bhutan.
-Nicky was born in London with a degree in Art History.
-She has also studied Ecology and Conservation at Birkbeck University of London and has an RHS Certificate in Horticulture.
+Nicky was born in London, she has a degree in Art History and has has also studied Ecology and Conservation at Birkbeck University of London and has an RHS Certificate in Horticulture.